Consensys-Network-State/ds3/packages/ui/src/components/avatar/README.md

 | `className` | `string` | - | Additional class names |

 Inherits all [Image](https://reactnative.dev/docs/image) props.

+**Note**: The `alt` prop is handled automatically by the primitive.
+Pass it to the main Avatar component and it will be applied to both the image and fallback for accessibility.

 | Prop | Type | Default | Description |
 |------|------|---------|-------------|